nmoroze/tclint/docs/tclfmt.md

 `tclfmt`'s output is stable.
 That means if you run `tclfmt` on code already formatted by `tclfmt`, it will stay the same.

+## Partial formatting

+By default, `tclfmt` formats its input assuming it's a complete script.
+The `--partial` option causes it to treat its input as a fragment of a script instead, matching the behavior of the LSP server's range [formatting](lsp.md#formatting).

 ## Style

 This section describes major aspects of the style used by `tclfmt`.
 It also gives